syzxy/FunSorting/README.md

-# FunSorting
+# FunSorting - Visualizing sorting algorithms
 Sorting algorithms visualization with html, css, js and p5.js.
+Play with it: <https://funsorting.com>.

 The work is inspired by many helpful resources that were generously put online and open source: